Fiction

 That being said, Rachele doesn’t come to any grand conclusions about her Judaism and what it means to her.
 Nor should she — she is young and, in the true spirit of Judaism, always challenging what she’s told.
 The fact that Yehoshua’s book is a translation of the original Hebrew only adds to the discussion of dual identities: while it was written by an Israeli, it also challenges the idea of Israel being the sole Jewish haven.
 Rachele does dream of going to Israel someday, but this book makes it abundantly clear that Jewish life has and will always exist elsewhere.
 As Rachele is told, Italy is your homeland, whether you like it or not, Italian is your mother tongue … so you have to keep Italy inside you even if you leave it.”

-Isadora Kianovsky (she/her) is the Development Associate at the Jewish Book Council and has loved Jewish books since she was about eight years old.
+Isadora Kianovsky (she/her) is the Development Associate at Jewish Book Council and has loved Jewish books since she was about eight years old.
 She graduated from Smith College in 2023 with a B.A. in Jewish Studies and a minor in History.
-Prior to working at JBC, she interned at the Hadassah-Brandeis Institute, the Jewish Women’s Archive, and also studied abroad a few times to learn about different aspects of Jewish culture and history!
-Outside of work, she loves to write and spend time with her loved ones.
+Prior to working at JBC, she interned at the Hadassah-Brandeis Institute, the Jewish Women’s Archive, and also studied abroad a few times to learn about different aspects of Jewish culture and history.
+Outside of work, she loves to read, write, and spend time with her loved ones (and dog, Sweeney).

 Discussion Questions